 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for vine weevils (uncommon indoors), spider mites & mealybugs.
+Keep an eye out for vine weevils (uncommon indoors), spider mites, scale & mealybugs.
 For more info on how to address any of these issues, hit this link.
 Common diseases with Cacti are root, crown or heart rot, sun-scald, soft rot, scabs, nematodes, leaf-spot disease and powdery mildew.
 Identifying Common Houseplant Diseases & Viruses

 Most species are classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.